Your Ultimate Winter Driving Checklist

 Free winter check at Kwik Fit

-Now you've got your gear sorted, it's time to make sure your car is ship-shape too.
-If your engine is struggling to start in the morning, your wipers are smearing the windscreen or you have any other concerns about your vehicle, book a free winter safety check with Kwik Fit and we'll carry out a full inspection that will help keep your car moving this winter.
+Now that your winter essentials are sorted, it’s a good time to ensure your car is ready for the colder months, too.
+If your engine is struggling to start in the morning, your wipers are smearing the windscreen or you have any other concerns about your vehicle, book a free winter safety check at your local Kwik Fit centre, and we'll carry out a full inspection that will help keep your car moving this winter.

 Any facts, figures and prices shown in our blog articles are correct at time of publication.